junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The floor it stops at looks like a luxurious hotel floor, with crimson velvet carpet laid in the corridor.
 The lights on the ceiling flicker occasionally, as dim as candlelight.
 The long, bleak corridor is quiet, with doors and rooms on each side.
 A weeping angel statue sits at the end of the corridor inside an alcove, hands covering its face, head lowered in a humble, solemn pose.

 The Detective steps down the corridor carefully, glancing at either side.
 Some doors are closed, some open.
-Behind each open door, there is a small empty room to live in.
+Behind each opened door, there is a small empty room to live in.
 And on each closed one, there is a number and a name tag.

 The Detective checks the names on the doors, slowly, one by one, until stops dead at one closed door -- with the familiar name of his own.